The French Lieutenant's Woman: Literary response

-The most prominent response to the novel is A.S.
-Byatt's 1990 Booker Prize-winning novel, Possession.
+The most prominent response to the novel is A. S. Byatt's 1990 Booker Prize-winning novel Possession.
 She describes her novel as deliberately responding to the model of postmodern metafiction that critics highlight in The French Lieutenant's Woman.
 Byatt described her motivation for responding in her essays in On Histories and Stories, saying:

 Adaptation

 The novel was adapted as a 1981 film, written by playwright Harold Pinter and directed by Karel Reisz.
-The production staff included composer Carl Davis and the cinematographer Freddie Francis.
-The film starred Meryl Streep and Jeremy Irons with Hilton McRae, Jean Faulds, Peter Vaughan, Colin Jeavons, Liz Smith, Patience Collier, Richard Griffiths, David Warner, Alun Armstrong, Penelope Wilton and Leo McKern.
-The film was nominated for five Academy Awards: Streep was nominated for Academy Award for Best Actress and the film was nominated for Academy Award for Best Writing, but both lost to On Golden Pond.
-Streep won a BAFTA and a Golden Globe for best actress.
-The film's music and sound both won BAFTAs, despite not winning the Oscar.
+The film starred Meryl Streep and Jeremy Irons.
+It was nominated for five Academy Awards, including Best Adapted Screenplay for Pinter.
 Pinter was nominated for a Golden Globe for best script and the work as a whole in the category Best Motion Picture – Drama.

 During 2006, a stage version by Mark Healy toured the UK.
 Also in 2006, BBC Radio 4 produced an adaptation of two one-hour episodes, starring John Hurt as the narrator.